 Sketching is also a great way to decide how to layout a design, by way of thumbnailing.

-In the example of my logo, it was much easier to figure out how to have both of those elements interact with each other while still on paper, before I started drawing them in Illustrator, using the pen and pathfinder toolbox.
-Somethings can’t be easily undone on a computer.
+In the example of my logo, it was much easier to figure out how to have both of those elements interact with each other while still on paper.
+I figured this out before I started drawing them in Illustrator, using the pen and pathfinder toolbox.
+Some things can’t be easily undone on a computer.

-When I create a series of icons for use on a website (not just social media icons, by the way, but icons that represent unique ideas or sections of a website, like the ones in the navigation menu above), I sketch them out on a sheet that I’ve created with squares, rounded squares, and circles (depending on the shape of the icon), because it’s important to consider the proportions of each icon relative to other ones, even if you’re not planning to leave it in a round background, for example.
+When I create a series of icons for use on a website, I sketch them out on a sheet that I’ve created with squares, rounded squares, and circles (depending on the shape of the icon), because it’s important to consider the proportions of each icon relative to other ones, even if you’re not planning to leave it in a round-shaped background.

 Backtracking and Following New Creative Trails